watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 3: Resource Group

-You will create an Azure Resource Group to hold most of the resources that you create in this hands-on lab.
-This approach will make it easier to clean up later.
+Create an Azure Resource Group to hold most of the resources that you create in this hands-on lab.
+This approach makes it easier to clean up later.

-1. In your cloud shell window, you will type a command similar to the following command:
+1. In your cloud shell window, you type a command similar to the following command:

-   > **Note**: If you don't have cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).
+   > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

    ```bash
    az group create -l [LOCATION] -n fabmedical-[SUFFIX]
    ```

-   - **Suffix:** Throughout the lab suffix should be used to make resources unique, like your email prefix or your first initial and last name.
+   - **Suffix:** Throughout the lab, suffix should be used to make resources unique, like your email prefix or your first initial and last name.

    - **Location:** Choose a region where all Azure Container Registry SKUs have to be available, which is currently: Canada Central, Canada East, North Central US, Central US, South Central US, East US, East US 2, West US, West US 2, West Central US, France Central, UK South, UK West, North Europe, West Europe, Australia East, Australia Southeast, Brazil South, Central India, South India, Japan East, Japan West, Korea Central, Southeast Asia, East Asia, and remember this for future steps so that the resources you create in Azure are all kept within the same region.